cpdavd Service Replaces CCS Plugin

 In cPanel & WHM version 120, we deprecated and removed the Calendar and Contacts Server (CCS) plugin.
 We also added support for CalDAV (calendars) and CardDAV (contacts) to the cpdavd service.

 In cPanel & WHM version 120 and later, the cpdavd service allows your users to manage their calendars and contacts accounts on your cPanel & WHM server.
-Users can share their calendars and contacts (known as collections) with other webmail users, create event invitations, and access collections in CalDAV or CardDAV applications.
+Users can share their calendars, contacts, and task lists (known as collections) with other Webmail users.
+Users can also create event invitations and access collections in CalDAV or CardDAV applications.

 Migration process

-When the server updates to cPanel & WHM version 120, the system removes the CCS plugin and automatically migrates all CCS data to a format compatible with the cpdavd service.
+When your server updates from cPanel & WHM version 118 or earlier, the system removes the CCS plugin and automatically migrates all CCS data to a format compatible with the cpdavd service.
 The system creates the /var/cpanel/migrate_ccs_to_cpdavd.done touch file once the migration is complete.

 Important: